James Patterson

 WEDDED 50 YEARS Mr. and Mrs. H. C. Bowland Honored in Ramsay

 Mr. and Mrs. Hugh C. Bowland of Ramsay quietly celebrated their golden wedding anniversary on Monday, August 6 at the home of their daughter and son-in-law Mr. and Mrs. Norman Paul of Ramsay.
 They were the recipients of numerous gifts and felicitations, included in the gifts was a radio from the family.
 Mr. Bowland was born in Ramsay Township, the son of John Bowland and his wife Katherine Montgomery.
 He resided for five years in the west but has lived in Almonte for most of his life.
 In 1891 he was appointed postmaster in the new post office which was erected there that year.
 For the past 25 years he has been the registrar of deeds for North Lanark.
 He has always been an active church worker in St. Paul's Anglican Church, being treasurer and warden for different intervals.
 Mrs. Bowland, whose maiden name was Mathilda Patterson, was born at Perth, daughter of James Patterson and his wife Jane Pounder.
 She was married to Mr. Bowland in St. James Church in 1890 by Rev. J. Coleman.
 Mrs. Bowland is also an active member of St. Paul's Church and is a life member of the women's auxiliary.
-There is one son and four daughters: Allan Bowland of Toronto, Mrs. S. Houston of Tyvan, Sask., Mrs. M. Hale, Newport Rd., Mrs. Alex Stewart and Mrs. Norman Paul, both of Ramsay Township.
+There is one son and four daughters: Allan Bowland of Toronto, Mrs. S. Houston of Tyvan, Sask., Mrs. M. Hale, Newport, Rhode Island., Mrs. Alex Stewart and Mrs. Norman Paul, both of Ramsay Township.

 Perth Courier on July 31st, 1942